egargo/xxxiiad/DOC.md

 ### License
-This programm is provided under the GPL-3.0 License.
+This program is provided under the GPL-3.0 License.
 See [LICENSE](https://github.com/clieg/xxxii/blob/master/LICENSE) for more details.